KimBoostai/PHP-ConAnalyzer/README.md

 Gets a visitors nationality, hostname, IP and user-agent info (UA).

 This script-version still works, but due to MaxMind changing their database-format (2014) it should be considered abandonware.

-I am currently working on v1.4, which will support MaxMind's new db-format.
+The legacy database currently used is going to be deprecated in 2022.

 Requirements
 ============